-Erasmus+ will provide opportunities for participants who include students and education staff, to study, train, get work experience and volunteer abroad.
-In addition to providing grants for individuals, Erasmus+ will support transnational partnerships among education, training and youth institutions and organisations.
-It will also support national efforts to modernise education, training and youth systems.
+Erasmus+ provides opportunities for participants who include students and education staff, to study, train, get work experience and volunteer abroad.
+In addition to providing grants for individuals, Erasmus+ supports transnational partnerships among education, training and youth institutions and organisations.
+It also supports national efforts to modernise education, training and youth systems.
 For the first time it will provide support to sport initiatives.

 The main aims of Erasmus+ are to:

 - Help young people to acquire additional skills through studying and training abroad

 - Enhance teaching quality in the EU and beyond